Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "Oh, that’s a shame," Burnett chimed in.
 "I’ve seen when human and gaoian boys cuddle up, it’s bloody adorable!"

 "Yeah, they cuddle up alright.
-Heembo here curls right around him like a scarf…"
+Heembo here curls right around him like a scarf..."

 "I cuddle you too," Heembo pointed out.
 "Don’t’chu be writin’ ‘yerself outta this tale."